 - Steven Ford

 Net worth information for the Ford children is not publicly available.

 Mike Ford retired from Wake Forest University in 2017, after working as a student life administrator and campus leader for 36 years.
 Steve Ford is an actor and director, and his credits include “The Young and the Restless” and “When Harry Met Sally.”
 Susan Ford serves on the board of trustees at the Hazelden Betty Ford Foundation.

 Lyndon B. Johnson

 Immediately following the Nov.
-22, 1963, assassination of John F. Kennedy, his vice president Lyndon B. Johnson was sworn into office.
-Eventually elected in his own right, he served as the 36th president of the U.S., from 1963 to 1969.
+22, 1963, assassination of John F. Kennedy, Vice President Lyndon B. Johnson was sworn into office.
+Eventually elected in his own right, he served as the 36th president of the United States from 1963 to 1969.

 - Luci Baines Johnson

 Net worth information for the Johnson children is not publicly available.

 Lynda Bird Johnson is married to Charles S. Robb, a former Virginia senator and governor.
 Luci Baines Johnson’s husband, Ian Turpin, is president of LBJ Advisors.
 He supervises the holdings of the former president.

 - John F. Kennedy net worth: $100 million